valkey-io/valkey-doc/docs/management/optimization/cpu-profiling.md

 ### Sampling stack traces using perf

-To profile both user- and kernel-level stacks of redis-server for a specific length of time, for example 60 seconds, at a sampling frequency of 999 samples per second:
+To profile both user- and kernel-level stacks of valkey-server for a specific length of time, for example 60 seconds, at a sampling frequency of 999 samples per second:

-    $ perf record -g --pid $(pgrep redis-server) -F 999 -- sleep 60
+    $ perf record -g --pid $(pgrep valkey-server) -F 999 -- sleep 60

 #### Displaying the recorded profile information using perf report